InserirAquiNome/crypto/crypto_cat.md

 gpg: Good signature from "InserirAquiNome <ten.thousands.fists@gmail.com>"
 ```

-In this way on only need to send two files: the photo of my cat and a txt file where is the file signature the prove its authenticity; and the SHA256 checksum that prove its integrity.
+In this way on only need to send two files: the picture of my cat and a txt file where is the file signature the prove its authenticity; and the SHA256 checksum that prove its integrity.

-No I can sent both files by email or send only the txt file by email and host the photo on any image hosting service.
-If the hosting service don't change the photo my friend can check also that it match exactly with the photo that I toke.
+No I can sent both files by email or send only the txt file by email and host the picture on any image hosting service.
+If the hosting service don't change the picture, my friend can check also that it match exactly with the picture that I toke.
 Now there is a problem with some image hosting services, some of them change the images that are hosted.

 `$ wget https://i.imgur.com/bOoZss4.jpg -O cat.jpg`